 If you look at the bottom the section named Domain Information, you should see the API Key.

-Once you’ve copied the full text for the key, return to the WP Mail SMTP settings and paste it into the API Key field.
+key- at the start), return to the WP Mail SMTP settings and paste it into the API Key field.

 Then for the Domain Name, enter the subdomain you created in Mailgun.
 If needed, you can find this at the top of the Mailgun page with your API key.

 Once this information is complete, go ahead and save your settings.

 5. Send a Test Email